 As if the above information didn’t settle things, there remains energetic discussion about which Admiral Graves is the namesake of Graves Ledge.

-Because Governor Winthrop named Graves Ledge in 1653, before the above admiral Graveses were born, we can safely rule out those admirals.
+Because Massachusetts Governor John Winthrop reputedly named Graves Ledge in 1653, before the above admiral Graveses were born, we can safely rule out those admirals.

-It’s highly unlikely that anybody in Boston would have named a harbor landmark after either of them.
+It’s highly unlikely that anybody in Boston would have named a harbor landmark after either of those Thomas Graveses.

 Footnote: Lots of Graveses here.
 British Vice Admiral Samuel Graves bought the freshly-launched Diana from a Massachusetts shipwright in January, 1775.
 He refitted her with 4 six-pound guns and 12 swivel guns and placed it under the command of his young nephew, the future Admiral Sir Thomas Graves, who would lose it four months later at Chelsea Creek, and escape with his men to the HMS Britannia, under the command of his brother, John Graves.